farizrha/Web_App_Car_Price_Prediction_/README.md

 ## Dependencies
 * Can be seen [Here](requirements.txt)

+## Installation & How to Use

+    1. Install All Package Requirements
+        -`pip install -r requirements.txt`

+    2. Make Migration of the Model
+        -`python manage.py makemigrations`
+        -`python manage.py migrate`

+    3. Create Super User
+        -`python manage.py createsuperuser`

+    4. Run the Web App
+        -`python manage.py createsuperuser`

 ## Preview of the Web App

 ### Features
+* Login Session
 * CRUD Feature
 * Predict New Data
 * Export to (Json, CSV, XlS/Excel)
+* Django Rest Framework API

 ### Login
+   - To use the web app, it requires authentication of the user to be secure.
    ![Login](screenshot/login.png)

 ### Predict
+   - We can make predictions about the price of a car by including the features that characterize the car itself and store it to database.

    ![Insert Data](screenshot/predict_insert.png)